01 of 03

 Tips for Viewing the Rose Parade Float Decorating

-By the day before the parade, the decorating will be done.
-You can see completed floats ready for the parade then, but if you want to watch the decorators in action, go a day or two earlier.
+On the day before the parade, the decorating will be done.
+You can see completed floats ready for the parade then, but go a day or two earlier if you want to watch the decorators hustle to get every last piece of fruit, seed, bark, grass, and flowers to their floats.

 How to Get to the Viewing Locations